recycled pop cans, shoe polish

 Seawell Elementary School.

-Sculptor Lynn Wartski was the fall 2006 Artists@Work Artist-in-Residence at Seawell Elementary School.
+Sculptor Lynn Wartski was the fall 2006 Artists@Work Artist-in-Residence at Seawell Elementary School, a program organized by the Town of Chapel Hill's Community Arts & Culture effort.
 During the month of October Wartski worked with Seawell Art Instructor Annie Cramer and 100 Seawell 3rd and 4th graders on a project called Pop Art Recycled, which combines metal repousse sculpture and environmental studies.
 The “pop” in this title refers to empty soda cans that served as the source of sheet metal for the project.
 Students employed the metal working techniques of repousse and chasing to form individual relief sculpture panels.
 The student panels illustrate ideas in environmental stewardship developed by each of the participating classes.

 The final artwork is a patchwork quilt of the individual metal panels sculpted by the students.
 An opening reception was held in February at the Kidzu Children's Museum and the artwork was featured there through April.
 The piece was permanently installed in the Seawell cafeteria in May of 2007 as a part of the school's Folkmoot Celebration.